gnuarmeclipse/gnuarmeclipse.github.io-source/README.md

 ## Prerequisites

 To be able to run the Jekyll build process, the `ruby` interpreter and the `gem` tool are required.
-In OS X 10.10.5, these tools are preinstalled, at least when the Developer Command Line tools are present.
+In macOS 10.10.5, these tools are preinstalled, at least when the Developer Command Line tools are present.

 	$ ruby --version
 	ruby 2.0.0p481 (2014-05-08 revision 45883) [universal.x86_64-darwin14]